Water Supply Pipe Replacement Cost

 A plumber or a water installation expert can install a new pipe.
 A plumber, on average, charges between £27 and £80 an hour, but for a job like a replacement water pipe, they are more likely to charge per metre.

-Water Supply Replacement Prices
+Water Supply Pipe Replacement Costs

 Prices that are charged per metre will depend, of course, on the distance between the stopcock and your property.